Wealth tax: Capital flight

 A 2006 article in The Washington Post titled "Old Money, New Money Flee France and Its Wealth Tax" pointed out some of the harm caused by France's wealth tax.
-The article gave examples of how the tax caused capital flight, brain drain, loss of jobs, and, ultimately, a net loss in tax revenue.
+The article gave examples of how the tax caused capital flight, brain drain, job losses, and, ultimately, a net loss of tax revenue.
 Among other things, the article stated, "Éric Pichet, author of a French tax guide, estimates the wealth tax earns the government about a year but has cost the country more than in capital flight since 1998."

-In fact the wealth tax named "Impôt sur les Grandes Fortunes" (IGF) ["tax on great wealth"] had been created in 1980, then suppressed in 1986 before finally being reintroduced in 1988 under the name "Impôt de Solidarité sur la Fortune" (ISF) "solidarity tax on wealth".
-In 1999 a new higher tax category was added which increased the money collected from 0.09% of GDP in 1990 to 0.16% in 2004.
+In fact, the wealth tax named "Impôt sur les Grandes Fortunes" (IGF) ["tax on great wealth"] had been created in 1980, then suppressed in 1986 before finally being reintroduced in 1988 under the name "Impôt de Solidarité sur la Fortune" (ISF) (solidarity tax on wealth).
+In 1999, a new higher tax category was added, which increased the money collected from 0.09% of GDP in 1990 to 0.16% in 2004.
+For example, in 2003, 370 ISFs' accountable people left France, and the number continued to grow year by year, except between 2010 and 2011, when the tax threshold was raised, and accountable people were excluded.
+Capital flight only decreased after 2015, and in 2017, the French government announced it would abolish the tax.
+After the reforms were implemented, there were only 163 departures of wealth-tax payers in 2018.

-For example, in 2003, 370 ISF's accountables people left France and it continued to grow year by year except between 2010 and 2011 when the tax threshold has been raised and accountable people were discarded from it.
-This capital flight only decreased after 2015 and in 2017 when the French government announced that it will suppress this tax.
-After the reforms implementation, there were only 163 departures of wealth tax people in 2018.
-The capital flight was one of the argument to reforms the wealth tax.
-After 2017, in the financial law of 2018, the new wealth tax was introduced with other tax reforms.
-The fiscal reform thus included a unique forfeit tax on saving, combined with the replacement of ISF by the IFI "Impôt sur la Fortune Immobilière" (IFI) which reduce the wealth tax to real-estate property only and finally a decrease of the corporate tax.
-This argument of capital flight takes its roots on an economic theory, the runoff theory.
-By decreasing the wealth tax, the wealth households are supposed to come back inside the country to invest and thus raised the GDP growth which will have effect on all the population by reducing unemployment and boost the economy.
-In France, the fiscal reform did not have the expected effects of runoff.
-In fact, the capital flight due to wealth tax household leaving only represented 0.3% and 0.5% of the total amount of money collected by the solidarity tax on wealth, between 2004 and 2015.
-On the other hand, this decrease of the wealth tax represented an income loss of 2.9 billion for the state.
+Capital flight was one of the arguments for reforming the wealth tax.
+In 2018, the financial law introduced a new wealth tax along with other tax reforms.
+The fiscal reform thus included a unique forfeit tax on savings, the replacement of ISF with the "Impôt sur la Fortune Immobilière" (IFI), which reduced the wealth tax to real estate only, and a decrease in the corporate tax.
+This argument of capital flight takes its roots in an economic theory, the runoff theory.
+By decreasing the wealth tax, wealthy households are expected to return to the country to invest, thereby raising GDP growth and benefiting the entire population by reducing unemployment and boosting the economy.
+In France, the fiscal reform did not have the expected runoff effects.
+Capital flight by wealth-tax households accounted for only 0.3% and 0.5% of the total amount of money collected by the solidarity tax on wealth between 2004 and 2015.
+On the other hand, this decrease in the wealth tax resulted in a loss of 2.9 billion in state income.